 Texas intends to issue funding on a reimbursable basis for periods of no more than six months, which will enable subgrantees to avail themselves of the option to maintain a letter of credit or performance bond in the amount of only 10 percent of the subaward until buildout is 100 percent complete.
 Detail how the Eligible Entity will require prospective subgrantees to submit audited financial statements.

 To determine a prospective subgrantees' financial capability, the BDO will require each eligible applicant to submit prior fiscal year financial statements audited by an independent certified public accountant.
 There is an expectation that some applicants may not have audited financial records that meet the grant criteria.
-In such cases, the applicant must submit unaudited financial statements from the prior fiscal year and certify it will provide financial statements from the prior fiscal year and certify it will provide financial statements by a deadline to be specified in the coming months.
+In such cases, the applicant must submit unaudited financial statements from the prior fiscal year and certify it will provide financial statements from the prior fiscal year that are audited by an independent certified public accountant by a deadline to be specified in the coming months.